-Northern lights Kerry tonight
+Northern lights in Kerry tonight

 Kp 1 is well below the Kp 5 threshold needed for aurora to be visible from Kerry.